aashoo17/notes/src/linux/linux_command_line/fish/fish.md

 [fish shell variable](https://fishshell.com/docs/current/language.html#shell-variables)

+**environment variable**
+a key value pair stored to modify the working of the programs
+executables will check the environment variable to change their behavior

 many applications are going to use the env variables to switch their way of working or location for finding something etc..
 [linux/ubuntu environment variable location](https://askubuntu.com/questions/164586/environment-variables-where-are-they-stored-by-linux-how-do-i-change-them-and)
 global env - /etc/environment
-use env - ~/.profile and ~/.bashrc
+user env - ~/.profile and ~/.bashrc

 **accessing a variable**
 a variable can be accessed by using $ before its name